 - As a fragrant alternative to turpentine, and paint stripper.

 - In hand cleansers and aftershave lotions

 Power in Szechuan Pepper

-Call it Winged Prickly Ash, Jaiur or Szechuan pepper its potential remains astonishing.
+Call it Winged Prickly Ash, Jaiur, or Szechuan pepper, the potential of this herb remains astonishing.
 It is also within reach and great for health and nutrition.
 Somehow it remains one of the most underutilised indigenous crops in existence.
 It is time to change all that now.
 That’s why we at Zizira keep bringing up treasures like these from the wild to present to you.
-Know more about us at www.zizira.com.